True Love Waits (song): 1999–2001: Kid A and Amnesiac

 Radiohead worked on "True Love Waits" again during the joint sessions for their albums Kid A (2000) and Amnesiac (2001).
 In his online diary, the guitarist Ed O'Brien wrote in January 2000 that "True Love Waits" had "been kicking around for about four years now and each time we approached it we seemed to be going down the same old paths.
 It actually sounds like the start of something exciting now."
 One month later, he wrote:

 This is something like approach number 561 but it is a great song.
 It's simply trying to find a way of doing it which excites us.
 And we may have found a way, at the very least we've found a new approach … It may of course be utter crap and we have so lost the plot on this song.
 Please don't let that be the case.

 During this period, Radiohead created an electronic version of "True Love Waits" using the keyboard loops recorded in the OK Computer sessions, but discarded it.
 Yorke said later: "We felt like 'True Love Waits' was this wholesome acoustic thing, and then suddenly putting this quite fierce thing...
 We weren't sure if it was the right thing, so it fell by the wayside."
-They repurposed this version as a new track, "Pulk/Pull Revolving Doors", released on Amnesiac.
+They repurposed pieces of this version as a new track, "Pulk/Pull Revolving Doors", released on Amnesiac.
 The "True Love Waits" version was released on the 2021 reissue Kid A Mnesia.
 Rolling Stone described it as "full-on electro-glitch", with "ominous" synthesisers and Rhodes piano.